open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 <!-- currently hardcoded as 'fail_neutral_trusted' and 'protected' by MW and not adjustable by any property file change or user interaction.
 <config>io.ox/mail//authenticity/level=`<string>`</config>
-If authenticity is enabled on MW and UI (see `features/authenticity`) and this value is not marked as proteced, the user can select a level which controls how strict the authenticty results are shown at UI side. (default: `none`, values: `none`, `fail_neutral_trusted` and `all`)
+If authenticity is enabled on MW and UI (see `features/authenticity`) and this value is not marked as protected, the user can select a level which controls how strict the authenticity results are shown at UI side. (default: `none`, values: `none`, `fail_neutral_trusted` and `all`)
 -->

 <config>io.ox/mail//features/autoCollapseBlockquotes=`<bool>`</config>